 • The cost of living seems to be about 50% lower than Canada in San Jose and 30% in Guanacaste.

-I lived in Korea, Iran, Canada, and Costa Rica.
-I had moved 30 times by the time I turned 30, travelled to over 20 countries, owned successful businesses, published romance novels, and had hot sex on five continents.
+Writer of erotic romance novels (Rogues Worth Saving Series).
+I lived in 4 countries, moved over 40 times, travelled to over 20 countries, owned successful businesses, & had hot sex on 5 continents.
 I have shit to say.